-Oysters served on a half-shell are topped with a creamy green sauce of herbs and then baked or broiled.
+Oysters served on a half-shell are topped with a creamy green sauce of herbs and baked or broiled.
 The exact recipe remains a family secret.

 Every order of Oysters Rockefeller has been counted, and diners today are presented with a postcard featuring the exact number of their order.

-I was number 4,085,292 to be served and shared the privilege with former US presidents, including Franklin D. Roosevelt, who dined there in 1937.
+I was number 4,085,292 to be served and shared the privilege with former presidents, including Franklin D. Roosevelt, who dined there in 1937.

 The rest of my memorable meal included Pompano Pontchartrain (a grilled filet of fish topped with crabmeat and a white wine butter sauce) and cherries jubilee (cherries flambeed tableside and served over vanilla ice cream).

-Dress code: business casual, with collared shirts required for men and jackets preferred.
+Dress code: Business casual, with collared shirts required for men and jackets preferred.

 713 Saint Louis Street, French Quarter, antoines.com